BraxWong/Password-Manager/README.md

 Website: WEBSITENAME3 Username: USERNAME3 Password: Password3

 ## TODO

 - [ ] Enable users to restart website monitor if it was terminated
-- [✔️ 2/7/2025 ] Enable users to copy login details to the clipboard when login details popup is opened.
+- [X] Enable users to copy login details to the clipboard when login details popup is opened.
+(Completed: 2/7/2025)
-- [ ] Use a hash function to encode stored passwords and when validating user logins
+- [X] Use a hash function to encode stored passwords and when validating user logins.
+(Completed: 2/8/2025)